lachlanmcdonald/mg-shader-wiki/Shaders-in-MagicaVoxel.md

 Each shader has a `map` function which is executed once per voxel:

 - It receives the location of the voxel as its only parameter
-- Should return a float between `0.0` and `255.0` representing the voxel colour in the palette.
+- Should return a float between `0.0` and `255.0` representing the voxel color in the palette.

-For example, the following shader will fill the entire volume with voxels coloured from palette index `1`.
+For example, the following shader will fill the entire volume with voxels colored from palette index `1`.

 ```glsl
 // xs_begin